codeAbinash/aurora-react/README.md

 ### Try Aurora [Online](https://try-aurora.vercel.app/) ❤️‍🔥

+You can try Aurora online [here](https://try-aurora.vercel.app/) before using it in your project.

 <!-- ![Aurora](https://codeAbinash.github.io/aurora/images/banner.jpg) -->

 > Don't worry about rerendering your react app.
 Aurora will take care of it.